13digitsofpi/mangadex-scripts/README.md

 Has a 0BSD license, see LICENSE for more details.

-More useless documentation can be found in docs.md
+Arguments for scripts can be found in USAGE.

 ## Installation